 Cocos is not big.
 There are over 20 dive sites all around the island.
-The best diving is around Cocos Island itself!
+The top spots are around Cocos Island itself!
 Some of the best known and loved dive sites have names like Bajo Alcyone, Manuelita Deep, Dirty Rock and Dos Amigos Pequeña.

 What is the water temperature?

-Water Temperature varies depending on the time of year, generally ranging as follows: 25° - 28°C (78-82°F) between November and May, and 24° - 27°C (76-80°F) from June to December.
-Temperatures can also vary from dive to dive and thermoclines can mean any given dive has quite a wide temperature range.
+Water Temperature varies depending on the time of year, generally ranging as follows: 78-82°F (25-28°C) between November and May, and 76-80°F (24-27°C) from June through December.
+Temperatures can also vary from site to site and thermoclines can mean any given dive has quite a wide temperature range.

 If you have a choice of fins, bring those which generate the greatest power since current and fast-moving creatures mean you might want more thrust.
 Drift dives mean a safety sausage is another "must have" and reef hooks are optional, and clearly each diver should have their own computer.

 You might also want to consider bringing a spare mask, whistle, torch and signaling mirror.
-Cocos is not the kind of place you want to be if you break equipment and don't have a spare, or where you run into difficulties, made worse by the lack of suitable equipment.
+Cocos Island is not the kind of place you want to be where you break equipment and don't have a spare, or where you run into difficulties, made worse by the lack of suitable equipment.

 No it is not.
 Cocos Island is a destination for experienced divers with a degree of confidence and fitness.
 There may be considerable current and surge in some areas.
 Drift dives are common.
 The marine creatures can be big, plentiful and in-your-face.
 For these reasons, divers need to have a reasonable level of experience.

-There are other factors that suggest scuba divers ought to have earned their stripes before any Cocos Island dive trip.
-Thermoclines, heavy rain on the surface and a 30+ hour boat crossing from the Costa Rican mainland are not elements that an Open Water student would expect to be part of their early dive training.
+There are other factors that suggest scuba divers ought to have earned their stripes before any Cocos Island liveaboard trip.
+Thermoclines, heavy rain on the surface and a 30+ hour boat crossing from the Costa Rican mainland are not elements that an Open Water student would expect to be part of their early scuba training.

 The cruise to the island and back can be uncomfortable for some.
 It usually takes between 30 and 32 hours.
 We recommend taking precautions for motion sickness.
 You might also want to load up your MP3 player, bring some DVDs and a good book.

-It is located in the Eastern Tropical Pacific, 550 km (340 miles) southwest of Cabo Blanco on the Costa Rican mainland.
+It is located in the Eastern Tropical Pacific, 340 miles (550 km) southwest of Cabo Blanco on the Costa Rican mainland.
 It lies just over 5° north of the Equator and directly on route of the Pacific's Equatorial Counter Current.
 This currently flows constantly in an easterly direction, bringing nutrition and life-bearing coral replenishment from the central and Western Pacific.

 When is the peak season for tourism?

-The dry season is when underwater visibility is at its best (up to 25 metres) and currents generally at their mildest.
+The dry season is when underwater visibility is at its best, up to 82ft (25m), and currents generally at their mildest.
 At this time of the year you can expect a lot of silky sharks and rays although hammerhead numbers are not huge.
-Most divers favour rainy season, from May to November, when, despite lower visibility and potentially stronger currents, you are more likely to see hundreds of hammerhead sharks.
+Most scuba divers favor rainy season, from May through November, when, despite lower visibility and potentially stronger currents, you are more likely to see hundreds of hammerhead sharks.

-Everyone needs a valid passport to enter Costa Rica.
-At the time of writing US, Canadian, EU and Japanese citizens do not need a visa for Costa Rica.
-However visa regulations change and we recommend consulting your Costa Rican consulate or embassy when planning your trip.
+Visit our visa section for up to date information on visa requirements to enter Costa Rica.
+Visa regulations change and we recommend consulting your Costa Rican consulate or embassy when planning your trip.

-Spanish is the official language of Costa Rica, but English is widely spoken within areas related to tourism and by the dive operators who run trips to Cocos Island.
+Spanish is the official language but English is widely spoken within areas related to tourism and by the dive operators who run trips to Cocos Island.

 The Costa Rican currency is Colones.
-However, international credit cards and US Dollars are also widely accepted in tourist places and by the dive operators.
+However, international credit cards and US Dollars are also widely accepted in tourist places and by the liveaboard operators.

 What credit cards are accepted?

-Visa is the most widely accepted card in Costa Rica, and the PLUS system is best for ATM availability in Costa Rica.
+Visa is the most widely accepted card in Costa Rica, and the PLUS system is best for ATM availability.
 Credit card fees vary greatly from an acceptable 0% to an enragingly unacceptable 18%, so always make sure when paying with a credit card, where in this range you are likely to be stung.